The Board of Directors consists of a maximum of 10 Directors including the Past President and an Athlete’s Representative.

 The Board elects four Directors to serve as Officers of the Association - President, Vice President Finance and Administration, Vice President Communications and Vice President Sport Development.
 The Officers of the Association and the immediate Past President form the Executive Committee of the Association.

 The remaining Directors are Members-at-Large.
 The Board of Directors provides leadership and strategic direction for the association.
 The Board is responsible to establish the overall priorities, mandate and vision for the association and ensuring the effective implementation of policies and programs.
+Board Members who incur expenses on behalf of the Association are eligible for reimbursement.
+Requests for reimbursement are made using the Expense Claim Form.

 - Conduct the day to day affairs of the association between meetings of the Board of Directors.
 It should be understood that the Executive Committee may exercise all powers of the Board but at all times are accountable to the Board of Directors for all decisions and actions.